Aens/Gw2RaidExplorer/README.md

 # Changelog

 ### Version 1.0
--Redesign: I didn't like how the sections were made.
+* Redesign: I didn't like how the sections were made.
 It was confusing to know from which raid is a skin/mini.
 Now that's not an issue anymore.
--Fixed: Asigning colors would iterate over the wrong widgets and reset would always set it gray instead of theme.
+* Fixed: Asigning colors would iterate over the wrong widgets and reset would always set it gray instead of theme.
--Fixed: Trying to download files for arcdps would crash the program under specific circunstances.
+* Fixed: Trying to download files for arcdps would crash the program under specific circunstances.
--New: Added a donate button for nice people that wants to support me.
+* New: Added a donate button for nice people that wants to support me.
--New: Achievements section (Visually, still can be improved, but at least data load/programming part is done).
+* New: Achievements section (Visually, still can be improved, but at least data load/programming part is done).

 #### Things To Be Done (TBD) in 1.0 before we can release it:
--Redesign: The "you can download a new version" message has been replaced by a prompt to directly download new versions so you don't have to enter the website anymore (you still need to install it, though).
+* Redesign: The "you can download a new version" message has been replaced by a prompt to directly download new versions so you don't have to enter the website anymore (you still need to install it, though).
--Fixed: Start Guild Wars 2 on a new thread to not stall the main thread.
+* Fixed: Start Guild Wars 2 on a new thread to not stall the main thread.
--Fixed: Blurry on high DPI scales.
+* Fixed: Blurry on high DPI scales.
--Fixed: Currency earned "this week" might be imposible. https://en-forum.guildwars2.com/discussion/67421/week-magnetite-shards-gaeting-crystals#latest
+* Fixed: Currency earned "this week" might be imposible. https://en-forum.guildwars2.com/discussion/67421/week-magnetite-shards-gaeting-crystals#latest
--New: Languages section.
+* New: Languages section.
--New: Titles section.
+* New: Titles section.

 ### Version 0.9
 * Fixed: Added right icon to the windows.